Telling a Story with Data: Young Innovator Kenneth Graves

 Hoping to influence educational policy for the better, his work in the Northeast Big Data Innovation Hub’s Young Innovators program this summer used data science to gain meaningful insights from surveys of New York City computer science students.
 “There was an opportunity to explore some really in-depth questions there,” he notes.

 The data Graves worked with had been collected by the NYC Foundation for Computer Science Education (CSNYC), as part of the Obama Administration’s Computer Science for All (CS4All) initiative.
 Over 60 school districts have committed to expanding computer science education opportunities, impacting over 4 million students.
-New York City has pursued an especially ambitious plan: Within 10 years, every public school student, from kindergarten through high school, will learn this critical subject throughout their K-12 education, empowering them to think and solve problems in new ways.
+New York City has pursued an especially ambitious plan (external link no longer available): Within 10 years, every public school student, from kindergarten through high school, will learn this critical subject throughout their K-12 education, empowering them to think and solve problems in new ways.

 CSNYC partnered with the Department of Education on this initiative, with their efforts including collection of data on program efficacy, in the form of surveys from NYC public school students who participated in the initiative’s first year.
 Graves and his advisor, Dr. Alex Bowers of Columbia University, then worked with CSNYC for 3 months, analyzing this pilot data.